nikolaindustry/nikolaindustry-webrtc/README.md

-# WebRTC CCTV Test Server
+# WebRTC Signaling Server

-A simple test server for the standalone WebRTC Viewer and Camera applications.
+A lightweight WebRTC signaling server built with Node.js and WebSocket to facilitate peer-to-peer video streaming connections.
+This server handles the exchange of SDP offers/answers and ICE candidates between peers but does not relay the actual video streams.

-## Overview
+## Features

-This test server allows you to run and test the standalone Viewer and Camera applications without needing the full backend infrastructure.
-It provides:

-- WebSocket signaling server for WebRTC communication
+- WebSocket-based real-time signaling
-- Static file serving for the browser-based applications
+- Room-based client organization
+- Exchange of SDP offers/answers for connection negotiation
+- ICE candidate exchange for NAT traversal
-- Basic message handling for testing purposes
+- Simple web interface for testing
+- Programmatic API for code-based integration
+- Cross-platform compatibility (Windows, Linux, macOS, embedded systems)

 ## Prerequisites